-And for digital camera fans, Epson has their P-2000 and P-4000 LCD viewers, "Photo Viewer P-2000."
-Here both Compaq and Dell missed the boat totally.
+And for digital camera fans, Epson has their P-2000 and P-4000 LCD viewers, "Photo Viewer P-3000."
+Here both Compaq and Dell, missed the boat totally.
 A photo viewer is an intelligent product.
-If you do professional digital photography, you need one of these Epson photo viewers for sure.
+If you do professional digital photography, you need one of these Epson photo viewers for sure (though Apple's iPod can handle a photo archive very nicely nowadays).

-The rumor for years is that Epson will produce a printer wider than their usual 44".
+The rumor for years is that Epson would produce a printer wider than their usual 44".
 Epson is trying to go after the HP market which has the 60" HP 5500.
 Until now Epson used Roland, Mutoh, and Mimaki to go after the signage market (because Epson printers were too slow).
-But if Epson can speed up their piezo printheads, they can attempt to go after the sign maket in 2007.
+But if Epson can speed up their piezo printheads, they could attempt to go after the sign market in 2007.
 The problem with a 60" Epson printer is that it will run head on into the new 60" Canon iPF9000 printer.
 No piezo printer can compete in speed with a thermal printer nowadays.
-So a 60" Epson, when and if it appears (rumored for at least by SGIA and possibly by ISA and maybe even as early as PMA '07), will be a good case of "too little, too late."
-Because as soon as HP releases its 60" replacement for the venerable HP Designiet 5500, then Epson will have a second serious competitor with agile thermal printheads.
+So a 64" Epson, when it finally appeared (rumored for at least by SGIA and possibly by ISA and maybe even as early as PMA '07), was a good case of "too little, too late."
+Because as soon as HP released its 60" replacement for the venerable HP Designjet 5500, then Epson will have a second serious competitor with agile thermal printheads.
+The Epson 11880 faces the HP Z6100 and about four Canon wide-format printers.
+Ouch.